ArushiSharma15/Weather-Timeline-Project/README.md

 📅 Date and time
 🌦️ Weather conditions for that location

 The website is built using HTML, CSS, and JavaScript, focusing on a clean UI, responsive design, and dynamic data handling.
-This project helped strengthen my understanding of DOM manipulation, styling layouts, and working with time-based data in JavaScript.
+This project helped strengthen my understanding , styling layouts, and working with time-based data in JavaScript.

 🛠️ Technologies Used